-Kentucky Revised Statute ("KRS") Section 61.645 requires CERS to provide post-employment healthcare benefits to eligible members and dependents.
+KRS Section 61.645 requires CERS to provide post-employment healthcare benefits to eligible members and dependents.
 The CERS insurance funds are a cost-sharing multiple-employer defined Other Postemployment Benefits ("OPEB") retiree healthcare plan for members that cover all regular full-time members employed in hazardous and nonhazardous duty positions at the City.

 The plans provide for hospital and medical insurance benefits to eligible plan members.
 OPEB may be extended to beneficiaries of plan members under certain circumstances.
-Under the provisions of the Kentucky Revised Statute ("KRS") Section 61.645, the Board of Trustees of the Kentucky Retirement System administers CERS and has the authority to establish and amend benefit provisions.
+Under the provisions of KRS Section 61.645, the Board of Trustees of the Kentucky Retirement System administers CERS and has the authority to establish and amend benefit provisions.
 The Kentucky Retirement System issues a publicly available financial report that includes financial statements and required supplementary information for CERS.
-That report may be obtained from https://kyret.ky.gov.
+That report may be obtained from http://kyret.ky.gov.